 Either in a letter or an email (check with your HR department for your company policy), you need to tell your boss your estimated due date and the date you want to start your statutory maternity leave and pay.

 In the UK, the MAT B1 form is typically used to provide proof of pregnancy for maternity leave and pay purposes.
-For paternity leave, you don't need a MAT B1 form.
-Instead, you will need to provide different types of evidence and follow specific procedures to qualify for paternity leave and pay.
+There's no equivalent Mat B1 form for fathers but you will need to complete an online form and provide different types of evidence to qualify for Statutory Paternity Pay (SPP) or one/two weeks Paternity leave and pay.